Welcome back to our second book of the Bible Summary, Exodus.

 Fearing he was found out, he fled to Midian.
 It was true, Pharaoh had sought to kill him.

 For many years, Moses found sanctuary in Midian.
 He became a shepherd, got married, and had children.
-It wasn’t till after the king of Egypt had died, the children of Israel groaned because of their bondage.
+It wasn’t until after the king of Egypt had died, the children of Israel groaned because of their bondage.

 And God heard their cry.